sagemath/trac_to_gh/Issue 8698.md

 # Issue 8698: German translation of the document "A Tour of Sage"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8698

 Original creator: mvngu